hendzee/hendzee/README.md

 ## I'm a spell writer and cat lover
 - 👨‍💻 Currenty work as mobile developer in malang
-- 🧞‍♂️ Love write poem with flutter and react native
+- 🧞‍♂️ Flutter and RN writer
-- 🌱 Love and learning design too
+- 🌱 Love design too
 - 🎮 Game player not proplayer, love football too

 #### Connect with me